-A Healthy Diet for a Sun Conure
+A Healthy Sun Conure Diet

 - Pellets: Pellets formulated for conures supply rounded nutrition in every bite.
 Keep them available at all times.

-Vegetables: Choose organic vegetables, and wash and chop them.
+- Vegetables: Choose organic vegetables, and wash and chop them.
 Try kale, carrots, peas, corn, yams, and broccoli.
 Sprouts are also very nutritious.

-Fruits: Organic fruit is best if it's available, and the fruit should be washed before chopping.
+- Fruits: Organic fruit is best if it's available, and the fruit should be washed before chopping.
 Try apples (no seeds), bananas, mangos, pears, and pomegranates.

 - Nuts: Organic almonds and walnuts supply fatty acids.
 Offer a couple of shelled nuts each day as healthy treats.

 - Eggs: Eggs provide extra protein.
-Offer a little cooked egg with some vegetables, or add a teaspoon of commercial egg food to the pellets.
+Offer a little-cooked egg with some vegetables, or add a teaspoon of commercial egg food to the pellets.

-- Seed mix: Keep seed mix to a minimum, and be especially careful about feeding sunflower seed since it's high in fat.
+- Seed mix: Keep seed mix to a minimum and be especially careful about feeding sunflower seed since it's high in fat.
 You can offer a teaspoon of conure or cockatiel seed mix about three times a week.

 Be sure to remove uneaten fresh foods after several hours so they don't have a chance to spoil.
 In addition to feeding a correct diet, you should also provide your pet with unlimited clean water.